Leadership Development Research Points to Key Benefits

 - Get the team involved.
-Team members can keep learners focused, accountable, and on track — and point out opportunities for putting learning into action and give feedback on progress.
+Team members can keep learners focused, accountable, and on track by pointing out opportunities for incorporating learning, as well as giving feedback on progress.

 - Use coaching.
-One-on-one or group coaching can provide high-touch support, create continuity, provide perspective, and help learners stay on track with their goals.
+One-on-one or group coaching can provide high-touch support and perspective, create continuity, and help learners stay on track with their goals.

 - Offer reinforcements.
-People may want to go back and review a topic from their program, reinforce a key lesson, dig deeper into a challenge or share ideas with coworkers.
-Offer related or targeted courses, webinars, lunch-and-learns, tools, books, or online learning.
+People may want to go back and review a topic from their program, reinforce a key lesson, dig deeper into a challenge, or share ideas with coworkers.
+Facilitate this continued learning by offering related or targeted courses, webinars, lunch-and-learns, tools, books, or online learning.

-- Build a community of practice or social networks.
+- Build a community.
 Some organizations build networks where “graduates” of specific leadership development programs can maintain connections, share tips and experiences, and discuss challenges.